VicidominiLab/BrightEyes-FFS/Readme.md

 ### Supported file types

 The current version of the package can read FFS data in .h5, .tiff, and .czi files.
 For .h5 files generated with BrightEyes-MCS, no pre-processing is needed.
 For custom .h5 files, make sure to use the keyword 'data' to store the [Nt x Nc] array of FFS data, with *Nt* the number of time points and *Nc* the number of channels (detector elements).
+The easiest way to generate correct .h5 files is with the function *brighteyes_ffs.fcs.meas_to_count.numpy2h5*, which takes a 2D numpy array as input.
 For .tiff, make sure the data contains one page with a 2D array [Nt x Nc].
 For .czi files, the data is automatically converted to .h5 upon calculating the correlation.

-The only metadata that needs to be known is the time per data point (dwell time).
-For .h5 files, make sure the dwell time in microseconds can be read using

-	f['configurationGUI_beforeStart'].attrs['time_resolution']

 For .tiff files, make sure the dwell time in microseconds is stored as a tag called 'dwell_time'.